Canon 6D Mark II vs G7X

 Review summary: Canon 6D Mark II vs G7X

 So what is the bottom line?
 Which of the two cameras – the Canon 6D Mark II or the Canon G7 X – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 6D Mark II: